hattieonline/being/content/en/docs/prologue/Winter.md

 if we may flux in or out of normalization
 if i do not earn my own trust, and neither do you,
 if intuition is better left programmed,
-will they know how many hours i&#39;ve logged,
+will they know how many hours i've logged,
 miscalculating my own dimensionality
 with the wrong measures?